 In February 2025, a total of 32 qualified blood units were included in this study, all blood units were tested at day 0 for haemolysis.
 The blood unit was accepted due to free haemolysis, which was for confirmation that all units qualified for normal parameters before being included in our study.
 About 32 blood units were separated into two groups, 16 blood units for the settling method and 16 blood units for the centrifugation method.

-Table 1: comparison of haemolysis between centrifugation and settling method

-Presents the mean haemolysis over the different storage periods.
+Table 1 presents the mean haemolysis over the different storage periods.
 On Day 7, both methods resulted in minimal haemolysis, with mean hemolysis percentages of 0.00 ± 0.03% for centrifugation and 0.00 ± 0.00% for settling.
 By Day 14, hemolysis increased to 0.23 ± 0.15% in the centrifugation group and 0.06 ± 0.07% in the settling group.
 This upward trend continued on Day 21, with hemolysis reaching 0.37 ± 0.12% for centrifugation and 0.21 ± 0.11% for settling.
 At the end of the storage period (Day 28), hemolysis levels were 0.52 ± 0.12% for centrifugation and 0.39 ± 0.10% for settling.

 Table 1: comparison of haemolysis between centrifugation and settling method